csw/bioruby-maf/README.md

     # => Matched block at 80082592, 121 bases
     # => Matched block at 80082713, 54 bases

+### Extract alignment blocks truncated to a given interval

+Given a genomic interval of interest, one can also extract only the subsets of blocks that intersect with that interval, using the `#slice` method like so:

+    require 'bio-maf'
+    access = Bio::MAF::Access.maf_dir('test/data')
+    int = Bio::GenomicInterval.zero_based('mm8.chr7', 80082350, 80082380)
+    blocks = access.slice(int).to_a
+    puts "Got #{blocks.size} blocks, first #{blocks.first.ref_seq.size} base pairs."
+    # => Got 2 blocks, first 18 base pairs.

 ### Filter species returned in alignment blocks

     require 'bio-maf'